-Recently I traveled to Red Lake for a couple days of ice fishing with good friend Duane Peterson.
-Duane is a “fish-head” from Bemidji who spends lots of time on the water and ice.
-Our two days together reinforced our common belief that lures fished in a jigging or moving fashion often out-produce baits suspended beneath bobbers.
+Recently I traveled to Red Lake for a couple of days of ice fishing, and to move around with my good friend Duane Peterson.
+Duane is a “fishhead” from Bemidji who spends lots of time on the water and ice.
+Our two days together reinforced our common belief that lures fished in jigging or moving fashion often out-produce baits suspended beneath bobbers.
 While our thoughts regarding moving baits were reinforced, we also learned an important twist regarding how to enhance that movement.

 Over the two days, Duane caught more fish.
 My fishing buddies would say that is because he is a better angler.
 That may be true, what we surmised, however, after much trial and error using different spoons and lures is that those fished on the braid out-produced lures fished on monofilament.
 In fact, when I switched to braid I had more bites and caught more fish than when fishing monofilament.

 Why the braid produced more fish is open for debate.
 The walleyes we caught definitely showed a preference for aggressive jigging motions.
 Duane and I believed that the lures on braids produced fish better because the low stretch properties of the line made the baits fish with more erratic and violent movements; keying in on the aggressive behavior shown by these walleyes.

 Late in the second day, when the action slowed a bit, Duane tied on a Rippin’ Shad.
 This is a lipless rattle bait like those often used for open water cast and retrieves fishing.
 Recently, however, these aggressive baits have been gaining much notoriety as ice-jigging lures as well.
 Duane’s switch quickly put four additional walleyes on the ice, once again proving these walleye’s preference for action.
 I also switched to a Rippin’ Shad, but only caught a couple of small fish on it.
 Interestingly, my shad was tied on monofilament again.
 Had we had more time, I would have converted to the super line for that setup as well.